Does having sex increase testosterone? The truth about bedroom habits and hormone levels

 If you are trying to manipulate your sexual frequency to optimize testosterone, you are likely focusing on the wrong lever.
 Instead, follow a structured clinical approach to optimize your baseline levels.

-- Get accurate diagnostics: Stop guessing.
+1. Get accurate diagnostics: Stop guessing.
 You need blood work drawn between 7:00 AM and 10:00 AM when testosterone levels peak naturally.
-A single test is not enough; at least two samples are required to confirm hypogonadism.
-Ensure your panel includes Total Testosterone, Free Testosterone, SHBG (Sex Hormone Binding Globulin), and LH.
-Use the clinical threshold of 350 ng/dL as your reference point.
+A single test is not enough; at least two samples are typically required to confirm hypogonadism.
+Ensure your panel includes Total Testosterone, SHBG (Sex Hormone Binding Globulin), and LH, and consider a reliable Free Testosterone measurement when total testosterone is borderline.
+Interpret results using your lab’s reference ranges and a clinician’s assessment; many guidelines use total testosterone persistently around 300 ng/dL or lower (with symptoms) as a common decision point.

 Myth vs Fact